Extended Time on Tests

 Let’s go back to me and my 1970 Volkswagen Squareback.
 I paid $75 for it and it had a top speed of about 40-45 miles per hour.
 Not kidding about that.
 Going up steep hills, I’d have 30 cars backed up behind me, desperately wishing to pass me.

+But it also had a really crappy suspension and I got flat tires often.
+I certainly made good use of my AAA membership.
 But, because of my AAA membership, to this day I still do not know how to change a flat tire.
 So here’s my point.

 It does not matter how much time you give me.
 One hour, three hours, three days.
 It will not make a lick of difference.
 With the skill set that I have, right here, right now….all the extended time in the world will not make me successful in changing a tire.

 I don’t need more time to figure it out–I never will.
 My brain does not think that way.
-I am terrible at machine and mechanical things.
+I am terrible at machines and mechanical things.
 Tools, cogs, levers….none of that stuff is intuitive to me.

 Give me 1000 years and all the tools, and I will never be able to figure out how to change a tire on my own.
 I do not possess the skill set to do this, no matter how much time you give me to work on my recall or problem solving.